Haas School of Business: Additional offerings

-The Haas School of Business offers the BSBA degree with a concentration in global management through its Global Management program.
-Global management students begin the program in the summer prior to their freshman year and spend their first semester in London through Berkeley Global Edge.
+The Haas School of Business offers the BSBA degree with a concentration in Global Management through its Global Management Program (GMP).
+Starting with the Class of 2029, GMP students spend their sophomore Fall semester at the University of Ghana in Accra, through the UCEAP.

+Previous GMP cohorts began the program in the summer prior to their freshman year and spent their first semester in London through Berkeley Global Edge.

 The Management, Entrepreneurship, & Technology program, offered by the Haas School of Business and the College of Engineering, is an integrated program that leads to two Bachelor of Science degrees, one in Business Administration from Berkeley Haas and the other in Electrical Engineering & Computer Sciences (EECS), Industrial Engineering & Operations Research (IEOR), or Mechanical Engineering (ME) from the College of Engineering.
 Students enter the M.E.T. program as freshmen.

 The Haas School of Business also partners with the College of Engineering, College of Environmental Design, and College of Letters and Science (Arts and Humanities Division) to sponsor the undergraduate Berkeley Certificate in Design Innovation.